aaman-ee/RoboND/First Project Submission/writeup_template.md

     return Rover
  ````
-In the `decision_step()` I introduced one more mode for the Rover 'Stacked' where this mode is initiated when all x,y,yaw values remaing the same for a small period of time.
+In the `decision_step()` I introduced one more mode for the Rover 'Stacked' where this mode is initiated when all x,y,yaw values remain the same for a small period of time.
 This is achived through `self.q = _collections.deque(maxlen=20)` where I store the last 20 X,y,yaw values and check if more than 15 (rounded) values are the same in the que.
+When Stacked flag is initiated, a turn maneuver is applied.
 When the Rover is stopped and there is enough vision forward data, the turn is based upon the `np.mean(Rover.nav_angles * 180/np.pi)` citeria for turnting left or right.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.